eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:printAllStats

 :   Displays detailed information about the contents of the cache that is specified in the [`name`](#name) suboption.
 If the name is not specified, statistics are displayed about the default cache.
 Every class is listed in chronological order with a reference to the location from which it was loaded.
-For more information, see <i class="fa fa-external-link" aria-hidden="true"></i> [printAllStats utility](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_out_printallstats.html).
+For more information, see [printAllStats utility](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_out_printallstats.html).

 ### `printStats` (Cache utility)